Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

+Your body ??.
+When you cast this miracle, make a copy of yourself out of slime in an adjacent tile of your choice.
+They share your statistics and any features you have, but have a life pool of their own.
+You control this copy, who has its own turn immediately after yours on its side.
+Your copy may not spend essence or use the Activate minor action, but otherwise may act as you do.

-Your body is held aloft by a furious tempest as you embody the power of air.
-For the duration of this effect, your basic attacks are automatically criticals if they hit.
-Additionally, whenever you enter and leave a creature's zone of control in the same turn, apply one stack of aloft to them.
+For the duration of this effect, your basic attacks (and those of your copy) are automatically criticals if they hit.

-### Blessing of Wings
+### Blessing of the Ages

 <div class="tight">